Automating Microsoft Teams Naming and Deployment

 This poses a problem, even with the best guidelines and greatest training there will always be an instance where the policies were not adhered to if you leave Teams creation abilities open to all.
 This leaves us with the option of locking down teams and stopping our customers from creating Teams, forcing them to create service requests for manual creation.
 Tedious!

-Due to the above-mentioned problems, we developed an option 3, this can be used with your service request tool, Microsft 365 Sharepoint/Forms, ServiceNOW etc to create an automation flow that names your Teams in a standardised way, it also enables you to create teams with standardised channel deployment for saying announcement channels or training channels for every team you create.
+Due to the above-mentioned problems, we developed an alternative option, this can be used with your service request tool, Microsft 365 Sharepoint/Forms, ServiceNOW etc to create an automation flow that names your Teams in a standardised way, it also enables you to create teams with standardised channel deployment for saying announcement channels or training channels for every team you create.

 Essentially it's a PowerShell script that calls the GraphAPI and creates your team from the parameters it requires.
 You could use this on pretty much any automation tool that utilises the PowerShell scripting platform.